 - There were 303,029 births in Australia in 2018 (3)

 - There were 2,834 perinatal deaths (3), including 718 neonatal deaths (deaths within 28 days of birth) and 2,116 stillbirths.

-- In 2017 there were 87 deaths (a rate of 0.3 deaths per 1,000 births) classified as sudden unexpected death in infancy (SUDI), which includes sudden infant death syndrome (SIDS) and fatal sleeping accidents.
+- In 2018 there were 112 deaths classified as sudden unexpected death in infancy (SUDI), which includes sudden infant death and fatal sleeping accidents (1).

-- An average of 103 children aged 0-4 years die each year from injury and poisoning deaths.
+- 66 children aged 0-4 years died from drowning, accidents and poisoning (4).

 Stats, facts and definitions

 Stillbirth and sudden death in infancy and childhood, Australia